idnow/de.idnow.ios/README.md

 pod install
 ```

-__Note:__ when integrating VideoIdent SDK into your project, please ensure you have the `-ObjC` flag in your project's `Other Linker Flags`.
+__Note:__ When integrating VideoIdent SDK into your project, please ensure you have the `-ObjC` flag in your project's `Other Linker Flags`.
 This can be done by:

 1. Opening your project in Xcode
 2. Navigating to the project settings